 Y Combinator’s Jessica Livingston made a critical point about what drives growth in any business when she said: “Our motto is to make something that people want.
 If you create something and no one uses it, you’re dead.
 Nothing else you do is going to matter if people don’t like your product.”
 Psychological denial can be very powerful.
 People who want something very badly often just pretend that that have created something that people want to buy when there is no evidence that this is the case since reality is too terrible to contemplate.
 For example, a team under pressure from investors that is running out of seed funds can convince itself that it has created a product desired by consumers, even though a child of ten knows the product is crap.

-Marc Andreessen was the first person to use the term: “Product/market fit [which] means being in a good market with a product that can satisfy that market.”
+Marc Andreessen has written: “Product/market fit [which] means being in a good market with a product that can satisfy that market.”
 Until product market fit is discovered by a business, that process should represent the near total focus of everyone at the business.
 Andy Rachleff elaborates:

 “A value hypothesis is an attempt to articulate the key assumption that underlies why a customer is likely to use your product.
 Identifying a compelling value hypothesis is what I call finding product/market fit.
 A value hypothesis addresses both the features and business model required to entice a customer to buy your product.”